Proven Techniques for Overcoming Worry: How to Stop the Noise

 Alternative Appraisal

-I only really feel it when I’m particularly anxious so it‘s probably anxiety related.
-But I’ve also been drinking a lot of coffee lately so it could also be due to that.
+I only seem to feel it when I'm anxious, so it's probably anxiety related.
+But I've also been drinking a lot of coffee lately, so it could also be due to that.

 I will try cutting back on my caffeine and see if that helps.
-If the problem persists or gets worse I will talk to my doctor.
+If the problem persists or worsens, I will talk to my doctor.

 8. Forgetting Your Worries

-Quite often, many worries simply resolve themselves as the day goes on.
-This is a good thing as it can help weed out the useless worries from the ones we need to take action on.
+Quite often, many worries resolve themselves as the day goes on.
+This is a good thing as it can help weed out the useless worries from the ones you need to take action on.

-There's no need to go over every single worry that crosses our minds.
-However, we still say “I’ll worry about that later” to each one that does occur throughout the day.
+There's no need to go over every worry that crosses your mind.
+However, you will still say, "I'll worry about that later," to each one that does occur throughout the day.

-If it resolves itself before our scheduled worry time or we forget about it – great – it still served its purpose.
+If it resolves itself before your scheduled worry time or you forget about it – great – it still served its purpose.

 Reduce Anticipatory Anxiety

-Anticipatory anxiety is excessive worry, anxiety and/or fear regarding an upcoming event or situation.
+Anticipatory anxiety is excessive worry, anxiety, and fear regarding an upcoming event or situation.

-Generally, we imagine the worst scenarios regarding a particular situation.
+Generally, you will imagine the worst scenarios regarding a particular situation.

-Leading up to the event we may have thoughts such as:
+Leading up to the event, you may have thoughts such as:

-“What if I stutter or stumble over my words?” or “What if I make a fool of myself?” or “What if they hate my presentation?”
+"What if I stutter or stumble over my words?" or "What if I make a fool of myself?" or "What if they dislike me?"

-Our thoughts can run rampant with all sorts of negative scenarios.
-But it’s not only the negative thoughts that are the problem.
+Your thoughts can run rampant with all sorts of negative scenarios.

-We might picture vivid images in our minds of the terrible outcomes we believe are waiting for us.
+You might picture vivid images of the terrible outcomes you believe await you.

-Anticipatory anxiety and worry are not limited to major events like public speaking.
-Any situation that has made us nervous or uncomfortable in the past, anything to do with the public or things that are new or outside our comfort zones can all trigger anticipatory anxiety.
+Anticipatory anxiety and worry are not limited to significant events like a job interview or public speaking.
+Any situation that has made you nervous or uncomfortable in the past or things that are new or outside your comfort zone can all trigger anticipatory anxiety.

-At the height of my own anxiety and panic attacks, I used to get anxious before going to the grocery store.
+At the height of my anxiety and panic attacks, I used to get anxious before the most insignificant events, such as going to the grocery store.

 “What if it happens again?”
 “What if I lose control?”
 “What if I run out of the store like a crazy person?”

-It’s important to distinguish our thoughts and mental images from actual reality.
+That is why it's essential to distinguish your thoughts and mental images from actual reality.

-We may think something will happen but does it happen as we imagine it?
+You may think something will happen, but does it ever actually happen as you imagine it?

-Is it ever as bad as we imagine it to be?
+Is it ever as bad as you imagine it to be?

-When I would work myself up prior to going to the grocery store I didn’t always have a panic attack like I believed I would.
+When I would work myself up before going to the grocery store, I didn't always have a panic attack like I believed I would.

-Often I would begin shopping and everything would go fine, sometimes forgetting about it completely.
+I often began shopping, and everything went fine, sometimes forgetting about it altogether.

-The times I did have a panic attack I never ran out of the store or lost control.
-I simply felt uncomfortable for a few minutes and it passed.
+The times I did have a panic attack, I never ran out of the store or lost my mind.

-The actual reality of the situation was far less uncomfortable, dramatic or embarrassing than I always imagined it was going to be.
+The actual reality of the situation was far less uncomfortable, dramatic, or embarrassing than I always imagined it would be.

-When we are overly anxious or worried about an upcoming event or situation, we tend to imagine the worst.
+Many people imagine the worst when they are overly anxious or worried about an upcoming event or situation.

-We think we will experience the worst possible outcome in that situation (worst-case scenario) and – most frightening – we won’t be able to handle it.
+Decatastrophizing generally means you think you will experience the worst possible outcome in a situation (worst-case scenario) and won't be able to handle it.

 • Challenging the belief or thought by asking questions